GuanyiLi-Craig/pico-brushless-motor/README.md

 GPIO 14 - Button 2, speed down
 GPIO 15 - PWM, motor control

 Power supply: Here I used 12v 12.5A 150W PSU.
-Lipo is recommended.
+Lipo 3S is recommended.

+Wire:

 Overall, the Brushless Motor Controller project combines the power of the Raspberry Pi Pico microcontroller with the simplicity of button inputs to create a versatile and customizable motor control solution.
 Whether used for hobby projects, educational purposes, or prototyping applications, this project offers an exciting opportunity to explore the world of brushless motor control with ease and flexibility.